facebookresearch/ParlAI/docs/source/tutorial_messenger.rst

 .. figure:: _static/img/personachat_example.png
    :align: center
+   *Sample chat with a PersonaChat model over messenger*

 Each messenger task has at least one messenger agent that connects to ParlAI using the Facebook messenger Send/Receive API, encapsulated as a ``MessengerAgent`` object.